 - Stealth-Based Mission: Before planting the propane bombs at the cafeteria, Eric and Dylan have to go through this at the hallway.

-- Villain Protagonist: If you've at least ever heard of this game, you should know whose shoes you are stepping in.
+- Villain Protagonist: If you've at least ever heard of this game, you should know whose shoes you are stepping into.